-Community Blood Center of the Ozarks (CBCO), the exclusive provider of blood and plasma to patients at more than 40 area healthcare facilities, is urging healthy individuals to continue to donate blood at an upcoming CBCO donor center or blood drive in the region.
-Maintaining an adequate blood supply is a healthcare imperative and healthy individuals should donate to minimize potential disruptions.
+Community Blood Center of the Ozarks (CBCO), the exclusive provider of blood and plasma to patients at more than 40 area healthcare facilities, is urging healthy individuals to continue to donate blood at a CBCO donor center or upcoming mobile blood drive in the region.
+(Click HERE to find out where to donate.)
+Maintaining an adequate blood supply is a healthcare imperative and healthy individuals should donate to minimize potential disruptions

-As of March 24, 2020, CBCO has lost more than 3,000 donations of blood scheduled for March and April 2020 due to the coronavirus situation.
+During the COVID-19 pandemic, CBCO has lost thousands of scheduled blood donations due to hundreds of mobile blood drives cancelling because of schools and businesses being closed.
 Considering the fact that we need 200 donations each day to meet the needs of your local hospitals, this is a huge loss.
-We need local donors to continue to provider for local patients.
-(A list of canceled blood drives, updated each weekday, is below.)
+We need local donors to continue to provide for local patients.

 If you’re donating blood, platelets, or plasma with anyone in the area besides Community Blood Center of the Ozarks, you’re potentially putting local patients at risk.
 We are the exclusive provider to all area hospitals, including children’s and veterans hospitals.